stustanet/stustanet-website/content/_index.en.md

 # StuStaNet e.V.

 ## The StuStaNet Association
-The StuStaNet is an association in Studentenstadt Freimann that operates a computer network connecting Studentenstadt to the Internet.
+The StuStaNet is an association in the [Studentenstadt Freimann](https://stusta.de/en/) that operates a computer network connecting the Studentenstadt and the dormitory [Max-Bill-Straße 67](https://max-bill.de/) to the Internet.
 The network is used by approximately 2,500 users.

 In 1996, StuStaNet created its own network infrastructure and operated it until 1999.
 In November 1999, StuStaNet replaced, jointly with Studentenwerk München (Student Services), the aging network piece by piece in order to create a fully switched LAN.
 In 1997, it was linked up with the Munich scientific network run by LRZ.